nekrutnikolai/minerwrangler/README.md

 git clone https://github.com/NikolaiTeslovich/minerwrangler.git && cd minerwrangler && chmod +x install.sh && sudo ./install.sh
 ```

+## Features
+* Simple and intuitive to use
+* Support for the latest & greatest version of Ubuntu Server LTS
+* Firewall is enabled by default
+* Full control over your rig(s)
+* Minimal fees (only from mining software)

 ## Tested on
 * **GPUs**
   * GTX 1080